 In some cases, entrepreneurs are able to provide the money for this type of funding without the need to contact outside investors.
 If you only need $5,00-$20,000 to build the case of your company, it's possible that additional investors might not be necessary.
 However, pre-seed funding is a great way to progress to the point where you believe your business can start conducting market research and developing a product.
 The individuals who provide pre-seed funding also don't expect quick returns, which is very beneficial during the early stages of a startup.

-If you’re trying to determine if pre-seed funding is right for you and your company, the only way to properly answer this question is to identify your funding needs.
-Some of the factors that you should consider include:
+If you're trying to determine if pre-seed funding is right for you and your company, the only way to properly answer this question is to identify your funding needs.

 If any of these factors apply to you, there's no reason not to consider pre-seed funding.
 While seed funding may be right for your business, you shouldn't consider obtaining it until you're ready to start conducting market research and eventual product development.

 Once you raise pre-seed funding and seed funding for your startup, you'll be able to get your startup off the ground and begin to envision the growth potential for your company.
 With pre-seed funding, the base operations for your company should start as a result of the funds that you receive.
 You're likely at the very beginning of developing a minimal viable product.
 However, the funds that you receive may be able to assist you with further development of the product, which can help you secure future funding.
 Some additional elements of this funding stage include the identification of a market opportunity, growing expenses, and the need to make a few hires.